tytydraco/yessleep/out/Has_Anyone_Here_Played_Midnight_Baseball_Im_Trying_to_Remember_the_Last_Rule.md

 Nobody was in the bleachers, I could see enough of the steel under the moonlight to be sure of that.
 But my God, it sounded like there were hundreds of, well, something.
 I could hear yelling, whistling, clapping and stomping against the aluminum benches.
 I could see Kenny's silhouette on the mound, shoulders slumped.
 When he finally walked over, his limp was worse than it had been on the way in.
 I felt a little bad for him, but we both knew going into it that there could only be one winner.

-1. *You can't deliberately throw the Game to give the other person the win.
+*10. You can't deliberately throw the Game to give the other person the win.
 If you do, neither of you gets anything.
 It knows.*

 According to the stories from some of the guys I talked to, though, the opposite doesn't seem to bother it.
 Players have lied to each other, distracted each other, even tried to make the other person break a rule, and the Game still counted.
 Maybe that's the point.
 It doesn't want cooperation.
 It wants a winner.